Thomas Struth’s trips to Korea

-Some of the works in Korea 2007-2010 traveled Europe this past summer with Struth’s comprehensive retrospective, Photographs 1978-2010.
+Some of the works in Korea 2007-2010 traveled to Europe this past summer with Struth’s comprehensive retrospective, Photographs 1978-2010.
 A few of the Korean photos were also part of a separate exhibition at the Marian Goodman Gallery earlier this year, studying similar themes of social and technological progress across Asia, Europe, and the Americas.

 He is known around the world for his black and white photographs of big cities.
 Other notable work captures the details of skyscrapers, the landscape of modern Asian cities, and family portraits.
 Many of his photographs show the relationship between modern environments and all of their intricate complications.